Happy Father’s Day to our Abba

 Many people from different religions, say: we are all children of God, because we all were created by God (this “god” depending of whom is speaking can be the god of any religion of the World).
 But Actually, without understanding that we all are sinners and, because of the sin, we have a broken relationship with the Creator, we all will be condemned to perish the eternal death unless we surrender our lives to Jesus.

 This message is very common in the western part of the World, where 33% of the population declares to be Christian and even if people around you are not Christian, how many of these people you know never heard about Jesus before?

 Unfortunately, this is not the reality in the majority of the countries.
-Still there are 7,372 people groups in this world, which means 3.19 billion (41.5% of the population in the world) of people who never had heard about Jesus before!
+Still there are 7,372 people groups in the world, which means 3.19 billion (41.5% of the population in the world) of people who had never heard about Jesus before.

 While writing this article, being in a country where 95.6% of the population is considered unreached, I question myself of what else we can do here to reach out to one more person today?

 How we can work more strategically, so the Kingdom of God will expand, the Light of Jesus will shine and today one more individual will be adopted as Child of God?

 What else we can do, as the Church of Christ, for the unreached, so we can shout together: